Marlins vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Brewers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Carlos Santana and the Milwaukee Brewers will look to get to JT Chargois when he takes the mound for the Miami Marlins on Tuesday at 7:40 PM ET, in the second game of a four-game series at American Family Field.
+Bryan De La Cruz and Christian Yelich will be among the star attractions when the Miami Marlins play the Milwaukee Brewers on Wednesday at 7:40 PM ET, at American Family Field.

-The Brewers are the favorite in this one, at -165, while the underdog Marlins have +140 odds to upset.
-The matchup's over/under has been set at 8 runs.
+The Marlins are favored in this one, at -115, while the underdog Brewers have -105 odds to win.
+The over/under is 8.5 runs for this contest (with +100 odds to go over and -120 odds on the under).

 Rep your team with officially licensed Marlins gear!
 Head to Fanatics to find jerseys, shirts, and much more.